AlexGranda/DistributedAlgorithms2022/README.md

 To run the test 4 of the assignment, regardless which kind of run file do you want to use, you can set the percentage of loss message changing the variable 'LOSS_PERCENTAGE' in the 'real_paxos/paxos.py' file at the line 14.
 We have run ALL the tests with and without the loss percentage to be sure to have implemented it correctly.
+Anyway, proposing 1000 messages with a quite high percentage loss may need more than 15 seconds to allow all the learners to learn all the values, so you should increase the time in the run.sh file to be sure about it.

 To run the test 5 of the assignment, we run test one as usual:
 ```bash